 Students will not be required to participate in any non-school sponsored trip.
 Students are discouraged from participating in non-school sponsored trips that conflict with instructional school days or are scheduled fewer than 10 school days prior to final exams or other state-mandated assessments.
 Absences for non-school sponsored trips will be designated as excused or unexcused in accordance with policy 4400, Attendance.

 Legal References: G.S.
-115C-47, -288, -307, State Board of Education Policy TCS-H-009
+115C-47, -288, -307, State Board of Education Policy TRAN-009

 Cross References: School Safety (policy 1510/4200/7270), Goals and Objectives of the Educational Program (policy 3000), Student Behavior Policies (4300 series), Attendance (policy 4400), Student Fees (policy 4600), School Volunteers (policy 5015), Community Use of Facilities (policy 5030), Distribution and Display of Non-School Material (policy 5210), Advertising in the Schools (policy 5240), Drivers (policy 6315), Use of Student Transportation Services (policy 6320), Transportation Service/Vehicle Contracts (policy 6340), Contracts with the Board (policy 6420)